AP Chemistry Labs

 Investigation 4: Titration

 In this lab, students gain experience identifying the equivalence point in a titration.
-They will design a data collection procedure, including selecting appropriate lab equipment and acid-base indicator, represent their results with diagrams, and make predictions about a real-world application of the experiment.
+They will design a data collection procedure, including selecting appropriate lab equipment and an acid-base indicator, representing their results with diagrams, and making predictions about a real-world application of the experiment.

 Investigation 5: Chromatography